-Fill the transmission with Dextron III ATF.
+Fill the transmission with Dexron III ATF.
 The fluid level should be up to the mark on the dipstick.
 After checking the level, press the dipstick into the case and turn it to tighten.
 During the first 25 operating hours, inspect the bell housing, output shaft and transmission cooler for leakage.
-The fluid should be changed after the first 25 hours and every 300 hours thereafter.
+The fluid should be changed following the Maintenance Schedule found in this model's Operators Manual.

-NEUTRAL SWITCH
+NEUTRAL SAFETY SWITCH

-These transmissions are equipped with a neutral safety switch.
-This is to prevent the engine from starting in gear.
-Unless the transmission selector lever is perfectly aligned in neutral, the engine starter will not activate.
+Hydraulic transmissions are equipped with a neutral safety switch.
+This is to prevent the engine from being started while in gear.
+The shift lever MUST be in the neutral position for the starter to be energized.